By the Mirellé Team - Your trusted source for curated nail inspiration and expert beauty guidance.

 Mistake #6: Forgetting About Your Honeymoon

 If you're going somewhere tropical, consider how your nails will hold up.
-Long acrylics might not be ideal for snorkeling and beach activities.
-Think about your honeymoon plans when choosing your wedding nail style.
+Long acrylics might not be ideal for snorkeling and beach activities according to destination wedding experts.

 Frequently Asked Questions About Wedding Nails